 BREA is supporting targeted research projects that will improve the management of oil and gas activities in the Beaufort Sea.
-The BREA area of study is the Canadian Beaufort Sea within the Inuvialuit Settlement Region (ISR), with an emphasis on the deeper waters offshore, but also including the broader northern area covered within the ISR boundaries.
+The BREA area of study is the Canadian Beaufort Sea within the Inuvialuit Settlement Region (ISR), with an emphasis on the deeper waters offshore where new Exploration Licences (ELs) have been issued, but also including the broader northern area covered within the ISR boundaries.

 Figure 1.
-BREA Study Area (source Joint Secretariat 2001)
+BREA Study Area (source Northern Oil and Gas Branch of Aboriginal Affairs and Northern Development Canada 2011)

-A number of factors affecting potential oil and gas exploration and development activities in the Beaufort Sea have changed since the 2012 BREA Activity Forecast was prepared.
-This report is intended to provide an updated general description of potential oil and gas exploration and development activities in the Beaufort Sea over the next fifteen years (2013 to 2028).
-It is to provide the BREA Steering Committee, its working groups and arctic researchers with a current forecast of industry activity they can use when assessing the priorities, scope, and timing of Beaufort Sea research.
+This report is intended to provide a general description of potential oil and gas activities in the Beaufort Sea in the short to medium time period (15 years).
+It is to provide the BREA Steering Committee, its working groups and arctic researchers with a forecast of industry activity they can use when assessing the priorities, scope and timing of Beaufort Sea research.
 It is also intended to help with understanding the implications of BREA research findings.